meilisearch/meilisearch-laravel-scout/README.md

 ### HTTP Client

 You could use any [PSR-18](https://www.php-fig.org/psr/psr-18/) compatible client to use with this SDK.
-No additional configurations required.<br>
+No additional configurations are required.<br>
 A list of compatible HTTP clients and client adapters can be found at [php-http.org](http://docs.php-http.org/en/latest/clients.html).

 If you use **Laravel 8** you can skip this section as laravel pre-install Guzzle 7 by default.